katiemarqueling/Career/UpskillLearning/MarkupLanguages/Resume.md

 # Katie Marqueling
-After chasing my dreams of improving police-community trust relations for two years, my allergy to pepper spray is sending me on to new adventures.
+<i>After chasing my dreams of improving police-community trust relations for two years, my allergy to pepper spray is sending me on to new adventures.
 I am currently seeking a position that will challenge me with hard work, and improve my adaptability and leadership skills.
-I hope to bring my discipline, integrity, and positive attitude to a future team.
+I hope to bring my discipline, integrity, and positive attitude to a future team.</i>
 ## Professional Experience
 ### Police Officer Recruit
 #### Atlanta Police Department | June 2022 - January 2023